Dericwright/hello-world/README.md

 # hello-world
 Introduction respository

+Hi!

-Hi, I'm Deric Wright and I'm majoring in Computer Science at USF.
+I'm Deric Wright and I'm majoring in Computer Science at USF.